rlwifg/rlwifg/README.md

-# Data-driven Meta-learning Based Fine-Grained Recognition
+# Data-driven Meta-set Based Fine-Grained Visual Recognition

 Introduction
 ------------
-This is the source code for our paper **Data-driven Meta-learning Based Fine-Grained Recognition**.
+This is the source code for our paper **Data-driven Meta-set Based Fine-Grained Visual Recognition**.

 Network Architecture
 --------------------